 Bridger Foothills Trail

-Spanning the entire length of the Bridger Range, the Foothills trail is a scenic adventure to bring in the weekend with your doggo.
+Spanning the entire length of the Bridger Range, the Foothills Trail is a scenic adventure to bring in the weekend with your doggo.
 Choose one of several trailheads to access, depending on how much time you have.
-We suggest starting at the College M Trailhead and going for a beautiful (and hilly) out and back hike.
+We suggest starting at the College M Trailhead and going for a beautiful (and hilly) out-and-back hike.
 Early mornings are best, as this trail gets very popular on weekends and evenings!

 Drinking Horse Mountain

-Look left as you drive out of Bridger Canyon and you’ll see a mountain shaped like a horse drinking from a creek.
+Look left as you drive out of Bridger Canyon, and you’ll see a mountain shaped like a horse drinking from a creek.
 Meet your next hike, Drinking Horse!
 This trail climbs 700 feet to the summit with remarkable views.
 Consider this a shaded version of the M hike!

 By Zach Altman